6 Lesser-Known Surprising Benefits of Circumcision

 Balanitis is the inflammation of the tip of the penis, while balanoposthitis is the inflammation of the tip of the penis and the foreskin.

 Smegma is a white substance that gets accumulated around the head of the penis, commonly in uncircumcised males.
-This smegma contains bacteria and overgrowth of this bacteria can lead to a pungent smell and can also lead to certain infections.
+This smegma contains bacteria and overgrowth of these bacteria can lead to a pungent smell and can also lead to certain infections.

 5. Busting Circumcision Myths